 Health Indicator Report of Preterm Birth

 Preterm birth, birth before 37 weeks gestation, is the leading cause of perinatal death in otherwise normal newborns and is a leading cause of long-term neurological disabilities in children.
 Infants born before 32 weeks gestation bear the biggest burden representing more than 50 percent of infant deaths.
 Babies born preterm also have increased risks for long term morbidities and often require intensive care after birth.
 Health care costs and length of hospital stay are higher for premature infants.
-For a preterm infant without complications, average hospital stays are three times longer than a term infant, and for a preterm birth with complications, hospital stays are over seven times longer than a term infant.
-Utah inpatient hospital discharge data (2013) indicate that average hospital charges for a premature infant was $64,190 (DRG 386, 387, 388) compared to $2,670 for a normal newborn infant (DRG 391).
-Utah inpatient hospital discharge data (2013) indicate that average length of stay for a premature infant was 16.6 days (DRG 386, 387, 388) compared to 1.9 days for a normal newborn infant (DRG 391).
+For a preterm infant without complications, average hospital stays are three times longer than a term infant, and for a preterm infant with complications, average hospital stays are over seven times longer than a term infant.
+Utah inpatient hospital discharge data (2014) indicate that average hospital charges for a premature infant was $73,796 (DRG 386, 387, 388) compared to $2,922 for a normal newborn infant (DRG 391).
+Utah inpatient hospital discharge data (2014) indicate that average length of stay for a premature infant was 16.8 days (DRG 386, 387, 388) compared to 1.9 days for a normal newborn infant (DRG 391).

-Preterm Births (Less Than 37 Weeks Gestation) by Ethnicity, Utah, 2014
+Preterm Births (Less Than 37 Weeks Gestation) by Mother's Ethnicity, Utah, 2015

 - Utah Birth Certificate Database, Office of Vital Records and Statistics, Utah Department of Health